Typically Same-Day Dishwasher Repair

 If your dishwasher isn’t draining, or drains slowly, there might be a really simple fix that you can do on your own.

-Check the filter – Most dishwashers have a filter inside the unit.
+First, check the filter – Most dishwashers have a filter inside the unit.
 This filter catches any debris before it goes down your drain.
 A clogged or dirty filter can cause water to drain slowly, or not at all.
 You can clean this filter yourself quite easily.
 Check your owner’s manual for instructions.

 New garbage disposal? – Make sure the disposal’s drain plug has been removed.
-Sometimes when new garbage disposals are installed, people forget to remove the plug on the hose that connects to the dishwasher.
+Sometimes when new garbage disposals are installed, people forget to remove the plug on the hose that connects to the unit.
 This will leave standing, often soapy, water in your dishwasher after you run it.
 Make sure you consult a plumber, or the person who installed the garbage disposal before attempting to remove the plug.
 You’ll want to be careful because just like your dishwasher, garbage disposals are connect to electricity.

 Dishwasher Smells Bad